IlkaK/StartAtLBBD/doku/SpringKurs/07_REST.md

 ### For what do we need the annotation @Valid? ###

 If the annotation is used on a methode variable in a @Controller, than the value behind the variable is validated.
+@Valid annotation for method level validation.
+Moreover, we also use it to mark a member attribute for validation.
+But it does not support group-validation.

 [Valid Annotation auf Stackoverflow](https://stackoverflow.com/questions/3595160/what-does-the-valid-annotation-indicate-in-spring)